roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Network/Service discovery DNS/Precautions for upgrading CoreDNS.md

         yum install -y ipvsadm
         ```

-    2. Log on to an Elastic Compute Service \(ECS\) instance deployed in your cluster and run the following command to check the third value in the output:
+    2. Log on to an Elastic Compute Service \(ECS\) instance in your cluster and run the following command to check the third value in the output:

         ```
         ipvsadm -L --timeout
         ```

-        If the third value in the returned output is 10, it indicates that the timeout period of UDP sessions is modified for your cluster.
+        If the third value in the output is 10, it indicates that the timeout period of UDP sessions is modified for your cluster.

         **Note:** After the timeout period of UDP sessions is modified, wait at least 5 minutes before you proceed.

-**An ACK cluster that runs Kubernetes 1.16 or earlier**
+**ACK clusters that run Kubernetes 1.16 or earlier**

 kube-proxy of an ACK cluster that runs Kubernetes 1.16 or earlier does not support the udpTimeout parameter.
 We recommend that you use Operation Orchestration Service \(OOS\) and run the `ipvsadm` command on all ECS instances of your cluster at a time to modify the timeout period of UDP sessions.
 Run the following commands: